titustum/ttvc-website/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [titus@tetutvc.ac.ke](mailto:titus@tetutvc.ac.ke).
+If you discover a security vulnerability within Laravel, please send an e-mail to Titus Tum via [titus@tetutvc.ac.ke](mailto:titus@tetutvc.ac.ke).
 All security vulnerabilities will be promptly addressed.

 ## License